stumpylog/simpleiso3166/README.md

 ## Features

 - Strongly typed interface to ISO 3166-1 countries and ISO 3166-2 subdivisions (e.g. states, provinces)
-- No JSON parsing at runtime, fully defined in Python
+- No JSON parsing at runtime, fully & statically defined in Python
 - Includes defined types to allow integration with libraries like Pydantic for validation of code validity
-- Lazy loading of subdivision data on demand for reduced memory usage
+  - `from simpleiso3166 import CountryCodeAlpha2Type` for example, provides a Literal of all alpha-2 codes
 - Searching for countries by exact or partial name
 - Searching for subdivisions by exact or partial name
 - Supports Python 3.9+